Advent Wreath Prayers - Advent Candle

-But Christ came to save us, first of all, from the evil of sin.
+We know that Christ came to save us, first of all, from the evil of sin.
 Christ can save us from other evils as well.
 Remember how he healed the sick and lame, and cured the blind, and raised people from the dead - especially when he saw faith in the hearts of the people.

-To a great degree, Christ's special work, his special mission and calling among his own nation and for his own people, was to save them from the spiritual tyranny and chains of their religious leaders, who were so fanatically blinded they were putting heavy burdens on God's people, and not even lifting a finger of their own to help them.
+One of Christ's work, a mission and calling among his own nation and for his own people, was to save them from the spiritual tyranny and chains of their religious leaders, who were so fanatically blinded they were putting heavy burdens on God's people, and not even lifting a finger of their own to help them.

 Jesus was infinite and perfect love.
-Yet many chapters of each of the Gospels, in fact, almost the whole last week of his life on earth, he came out with extreme harshness against the hypocrisy of the religious and political rulers of his day - because they were misleading and preventing God's people from living a life of true spiritual freedom.
+Yet many chapters of each of the Gospels, in fact, almost the whole last week of his life on earth, he spoke harshly against the hypocrisy of the religious and political rulers of his day - because they were misleading and preventing God's people from living a life of true spiritual freedom.

 These religious leaders were so involved in the minutiae, they thought nothing of killing Christ the true Savior, because they were so proud and so arrogant.
-The whole time, they absolutely knew from their own scriptures that Jesus was right, but they did not want to lose face and lose their position and prestige.
+The whole time, many of them knew, from scripture prophecy, that Jesus was right, but they did not want to lose face and lose their position and prestige.
 They did not want to be told what to do.

-I'd hate to be in their shoes in eternity.
-That is why we must pray for their conversion before it is too late.
+Where are they now in eternity?
+If we know such people, we must pray for their conversion before it is too late.
 That is why we rejoice when we see the conversion of Paul, who said that he himself used to be one of the most zealous, a chief of the Pharisees.

-That is why I ask for your prayers.
-A good time is when you are gathered around the Advent wreath, praying the Advent wreath prayers.
-Pray that I - and all parents, pastors and teachers - might continue to live first by example and then by teaching, with a true and loving spirit, even if we have to have tough love and tell the hard truth, like Jesus.
+Let us pray that all our leaders - parents, pastors and teachers - might continue to live first by example and then by teaching, with a true and loving spirit, even if we have to have tough love and tell the hard truth, like Jesus.
 Because, as he said, it is the truth that will set us free.
 (John 8:32)

 True love is not afraid to warn someone else of danger.
 And pray that we also always speak the truth in grace.